 - Preserve the life of your valuable ultrasound probes

-- Easy to check if your probe is compatible and valid for use with trophon
+- Easy to check if your probe is compatible for use with trophon

 Powerful technology doesn’t need to be complex.

 In fact the best technology should take care of the hard tasks so you don’t have to. trophon is simple to operate and with minimal training, new staff members can be delivering consistent High Level Disinfection of your ultrasound probes with confidence. trophon’s comprehensive but simple traceability system ensures all of your reprocessing activities are documented – ensuring you’ll always be audit ready!

 trophon is a fully automated system that is simple to operate and requires minimal training or intervention during operation.
 The CDC recommends automated ultrasound probe reprocessing over manual methods.
 4

 - Display screen provides simple steps to operate

 - Auto cycle validation by sensors